 In 2009, Brewer and Brooks jointly filed a civil lawsuit against West and Hayne for $18 million dollars.
 That lawsuit was dismissed in 2014 after a judge ruled that West and Haynes were immune from damages.
 The Fifth Circuit U.S. Court of Appeals upheld the dismissal in 2017.

-The state of Mississippi paid Brooks $500,000 in compensation.
+The state of Mississippi agreed to pay Brooks $50,000 a year for 10 years in state compensation.

 In 2011, West testified during a deposition in the case of Leigh Stubbs and Tammy Vance that he no longer believed his own testimony regarding bitemark evidence and that the existing science did not support bitemark identification.
 “When I testified in this case, I believed in the uniqueness of human bitemarks.
 I no longer believe in that.
 And if I was asked to testify in this case again, I would say I don’t believe it’s a system that’s reliable enough to be used in court.”
 Vance and Stubbs were exonerated in 2013.